SUBHAM-RAJ-01/SUBHAM-RAJ-01/README.md

 - 👋 Hi, I’m SUBHAM-RAJ
 - 👀 I’m interested in Web and App development
-- 🌱 I’m currently learning MERN
+- 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me .
-Mail me : srajpatna45@gmail.com
+Mail me : subhamraj.work@gmail.com
-- 😄 Pronouns: .
-He/Him
-- ⚡ Fun fact: .
-World is all about ~fun
 -

 <!---